mehara-rothila/university-companion-backend/README.md

-# Smart Campus Companion - Backend
+# Smart University Companion - Backend

-A comprehensive Spring Boot REST API backend for the Smart Campus Companion application - L3 Individual Project at University of Moratuwa.
+A comprehensive Spring Boot REST API backend for the Smart University Companion application - L3 Individual Project at University of Moratuwa.

 ## 🚀 Features